-We were thrilled to see so many of you joining in to camp at the fest in 2019!
+We were thrilled to see so many of you joining in to camp at the fest last year!
 Please do your part to carry the positive community vibe of this fest into the next day by being mindful of your neighbours and the earth.
 We know you’ll enjoy swapping homestead successes and learning experiences around the communal fire pits, and creating a special temporary neighbourhood at the farm.

 Camping is available to Weekend or Sunday Festival Ticket Holders only.
 Sunday Ticket Holders must arrive after 5pm on Saturday.

 Festival gates open at 8am Saturday – Campers may purchase a pass to set up on Friday evening.
 Workshops start at 9am.

 Festival gates close at 6pm Sunday.
 No stragglers please!

 This is a family-friendly event.
 Please remember this on the festival grounds, and in the campgrounds in the evening.
 Let’s all work together to ensure this is a positive experience for all!